code-dot-org/code-dot-org/CONTRIBUTING.md

 Please test your changes before submitting them to us!

-### Manually
+### Manual testing

-We support recent versions of Firefox, Chrome, IE9, iOS Safari and the Android browsers ([full list of supported browsers and versions](https://support.code.org/hc/en-us/articles/202591743)).
+We support recent versions of Firefox, Chrome, Internet Explorer, Edge, iOS Safari and the Android browsers ([full list of supported browsers and versions](https://support.code.org/hc/en-us/articles/202591743)).
 Be sure to try your feature out in [IE9](docs/testing-ie9.md), iOS and Android if it's a risk.
 [BrowserStack live](http://www.browserstack.com) or [Sauce Labs manual](https://saucelabs.com/manual) let you run manual tests in these browsers remotely.

 ### Unit tests